 To prepare its decisions, the Senate can set up commissions.
 This is usually where the actual discussion of issues takes place.
 The members of the Senate commissions do not necessarily have to belong to the Senate, but can be brought in as experts on a relevant issue.
 The Senate commissions advise the Senate on subjects such as the structure of professorial salaries, examination regulations and resource allocation.

 Senate members also have the option of submitting written inquiries ahead of Senate meetings.
 This process is particularly useful for complex issues for which information needs to be collected.

 The Senate receives all necessary written documents from the Gremienreferat (Committees' Department) ahead of its meetings – from information on appointments to student matters, new statutes all the way to university development plans.

 Cooperation across and interconnectedness among university organs is expressly desired by the federal government, including through approval and advisory rights, and by the opportunity to give pinions.
 That is also why a Senate representative takes part in the meetings of the University Council – Goethe University's supervisory body – in an advisory capacity.

 ... is elected by the members of the university:

-A new Senate is elected every two years.
-Lists compiled from the members of each voting group (the voting groups correspond to the Statusgruppen) are voted on.
+A new Senate is elected every two years based on lists compiled from the members of each voting group (which correspond to the university interest groups).
 The members of the individual interest groups can only vote for lists from their own voting group.